 In 2007, New York City officials launched three related initiatives testing distinct strategies for promoting employment and economic well-being among recipients of housing assistance, particularly those receiving rent subsidies through Housing Choice Vouchers (also known as “Section 8” assistance, after Section 8 of the Housing Act of 1937).
 Called the Work Rewards demonstration, the collection of interventions tested the effectiveness of New York City’s Family Self-Sufficiency (FSS) program alone, FSS combined with a set of special work incentives (or “reward payments”), and the special incentives by themselves.
 These interventions targeted voucher holders with household incomes under 130 percent of the federal poverty level.

-Two reports released on the evaluation show that neither FSS model tested (FSS only or FSS + incentives) produced employment or earnings gains for participants overall, or, consequently, consistently reduced their reliance on public benefits.
+Three reports released on the evaluation show that neither FSS model tested (FSS only or FSS + incentives) produced employment or earnings gains for participants overall, or, consequently, consistently reduced their reliance on public benefits.
 FSS combined with incentives, however, had a large, positive, statistically significant impact on the employment and earnings of participants who were not working when they enrolled in the study.
-Neither FSS model tested reduced poverty or the incidence of material hardship, even among the subgroup of FSS + incentives participants who did see large gains in employment and earnings.
-The incentives alone produced no consistent overall effects.
-The third and final report from this evaluation, slated for mid-2017, will report on the full six years of follow-up and will include a benefit-cost analysis.

 In March 2012, the U.S. Department of Housing and Urban Development selected MDRC to conduct a national evaluation of FSS, making it possible to build an evidence base that goes beyond New York City.